sagemath/trac_to_gh/Issue 7313.md

 # Issue 7313: Very bad thing in the behaviour of search_doc

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7313

 Original creator: ncohen